If you have just stumbled across this web site, you may be wondering, “Who the hell are The Dawson Boys?”

 In the late 1970s, we both got married, found “real jobs” and raised some great kids.

 For a few of those years, we lived in the same town, but most of the time, careers have taken us to different places.
-So much of this music has been written and recorded “long distance,” sending tapes and later computer files back and forth from Asheville to Dallas or Pennsylvania to Charlotte or something like that.
+So much of this music has been written and recorded “long distance,” sending tapes and later computer files back and forth from Asheville to Dallas or Pennsylvania to Charlotte or the coast of Carolina to West Virginia -- or something like that.

 Thanks for listening.